AndGitRepos/StudentManagerSystem/README.md

 ## Description
 A Java-based student management system built with JavaFX for the GUI.
 The application uses modern Java features and follows best practices for code organization and testing.

-Within this application you can login as an Student to view: courses, modules, assessments and grades.
+Within this application you can login as a Student to view: courses, modules, assessments and grades.
 You can also login as an Admin to: create student accounts, enroll students in courses and track overall course metrics.

 ## Prerequisites